tskit-dev/tstrait/docs/contributing.md

 ## Requirements

-The list of packages needed for development are listed in `requirements.development.txt`.
+The packages needed for development are specified as optional dependencies in the ``pyproject.toml`` file.
+Install these using:
-Install these by using either:

 ```
-conda install --file requirements/development.txt
+python3 -m venv env
+source env/bin/activate
+python3 -m pip install -e ".[dev]"
 ```

-or
+Alternatively, you can use uv for faster dependency management:

 ```
+uv venv
+source .venv/bin/activate
-python -m pip install -r requirements/development.txt
+uv pip install -e ".[dev]"
 ```

 ## Documentation